 From a UK perspective, UK employees can acquire shares or other securities in overseas companies and can be granted options or other rights over those shares or securities.
-The commercial benefits of operating a share-based incentive arrangement is considered in the Why use a share scheme? guidance note.
+The commercial benefits of operating a share-based incentive arrangement are considered in the Why use a share scheme?

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.